shiftproject/shift-cluster-setup/README.md

 ## Help

-If you are running into issues and need help, jump into the Shift ryver channel: https://shiftnrg.ryver.com/
+If you are running into issues and need help, jump into the Shift discord channel: https://discord.gg/fgzxABX